GoogleCloudPlatform/blueprints/catalog/gke/README.md

 ## Resources

-This package has no immediate resources.
+This package has no top-level resources.
 See sub-packages.

 ## Resource References